-Adjust the operator seat and steering wheel to their most comfortable positions.
+Adjust the operator seat and steering wheel to a comfortable position.
+Make sure that you can fully operate the controls.

 Fasten your seat belt and pull it snug.

 TO BEGIN TRAVEL AFTER KEY UP:

 - Place direction control in neutral. - Step firmly on the service brake pedal until the display shows "100", then release the pedal.